 The second is their Awaken Skylight, which features an operable window to allow for temperature control and airflow into the cabin, retractable screen, and LED lighting that allows you to create the presence of daylight regardless of how dark it is outside, which is great for those dark mornings and early nights this far from the equator.

 Look at that Skycove going in!
 Notice anything missing?
 We took out part of the roof overhang for a full view of the lake from this glassy nook.

 The original cedar shake roof is mossy (see below) and quaint and looks as if it’s been plucked from the shire with its long, leggy overhang.
 But, it’s rotting and needs replacing.
 We toyed around with a new cedar roof, knowing it would last a lot of years.
 (The current one is 50 years old.)
 But cedar shake changes colors as it ages.
 Brand new, the fresh cut wood is a light caramel brown that silvers out as the years pass.

 We wanted to control the color of the roof, since it takes up so much real estate on the structure and because our siding will silver out (more on that below).
 Two things silvering out at the same time felt like a visual gamble.
-And then I found Brava Roof Tile (pictured above), a composite cedar shake made from recycled, plastic materials.
+And then I found Brava Cedar Shake Roof Tiles (pictured above), a composite cedar shake made from recycled, plastic materials.
 It’s super durable, low maintenance (more like no-maintenance), and looks like true spilt cedar shake.
-We’re grateful to be partnering with Brava as well.
+We’re grateful to be partnering with Brava Roof Tiles as well.